Particular judgment: New Testament

-The uniqueness and irrepetibility of the earthly life is stated in : "And as it is appointed unto men once to die, but after this the judgment".
+The uniqueness and irrepeatability of the earthly life is stated in : "And as it is appointed unto men once to die, but after this the judgment".

 Early Christian writings

 Some early Church Fathers, apparently including Justin, Irenaeus, and Clement of Alexandria, believed that, in general, the saved did not enter heaven until Judgment Day, and during the interval between death and the resurrection they dwell happily in a delightful abode, awaiting their final glorification.
 Exceptions were admitted for the martyrs and some other classes of saints, who were admitted at once to the supreme joys of heaven.

 After this "particular judgment", according to Orthodox dogmatic theology, the soul experiences a foretaste of the blessedness or the eternal torment that awaits it after the resurrection.

 Tertullian (c.
 200) wrote that, even before final judgment, a soul "undergoes punishment and consolation in Hades in the interval, while it awaits its alternative of judgment, in a certain anticipation either of gloom or of glory".

 Hippolytus of Rome pictured a particular judgment of souls in Hades, by which the righteous are assigned to "a locality full of light" and the unrighteous are "forc(ed) down into the lower parts".

 Augustine of Hippo (d.
 430), one of the Church fathers of the Catholic Church, wrote that the human part of the city of God (as opposed to the part composed of the angels) "is either sojourning on earth, or, in the persons of those who have passed through death, is resting in the secret receptacles and abodes of disembodied spirits".
 He said that the dead are judged at death and divided into four groups: the place of the truly virtuous, such as saints and martyrs, is Paradise; the unmistakably evil are damned to eternal punishment in hell; the two intermediate groups, the not completely wicked, and the not completely good, could be helped by the prayers of the living, though it seems that for the former repentance and the prayers of the living created a "more tolerable" hell, while the latter would pass through a penitential fire before being admitted to heaven at the time of the Last Judgment.
 This idea would be influential in Western Christianity until the twelfth century and beyond.

-In Western Christianity, the dead begin their eternal fates after death, either immediately or after being purified in purgatory.
-On judgment day, the dead are reunited with their bodies and their eternal fates continue.